Exclusive: Schwab eyes commission-free ETF supermarket - sources

 As the $1.29 trillion ETF market has become more crowded - more than 1,234 funds are now available in the U.S. compared with 658 five years ago - some have agreed to pay marketing fees in exchange for commission-free status on brokerage platforms.

-BlackRock Inc’s (BLK.N) iShares has had such a deal with Fidelity Investments’ brokerage for three years.
-E*Trade Financial Corp (ETFC.O) last year started offering commission-free ETFs by WisdomTree Investments Inc (WETF.O), Global X and Deutsche Bank AG (DBKGn.DE).
+BlackRock Inc’s iShares has had such a deal with Fidelity Investments’ brokerage for three years.
+E*Trade Financial Corp last year started offering commission-free ETFs by WisdomTree Investments Inc, Global X and Deutsche Bank AG.
 The companies would not disclose the marketing fees.

 But Schwab would be the first to create a commission-free ETF supermarket with funds from multiple firms, so figuring out how much ETF providers should pay is a challenge.